ncatlab/nlab-content/pages/18126.md

 =--

-Finally, soberity is indeed strictly weaker that Hausdorffness:
+Finally, sobriety is indeed strictly weaker that Hausdorffness:

 +-- {: .num_example}